fredwu/api_taster/README.md

 That's it!
 Enjoy! :)

+## Share Params with Test Factories

+If you use a test factory such as [FactoryGirl](https://github.com/thoughtbot/factory_girl), you can require your test factories and share the params.
+For example in FactoryGirl you can use the `attributes_for(:name_of_factory)` method.

 ## Obsolete / Mismatched Route Definitions Detection

 APIs evolve - especially during the development stage.
 To keep `ApiTaster.routes` in sync with your route definitions, API Taster provides a warning page that shows you the definitions that are obsolete/mismatched therefore you could correct or remove them.